Self-concept: Cultural differences

 Along with viewing one's identity as part of a group, another factor that coincides with self-concept is stereotype threat.
 Many working names have been used for this term: stigmatization, stigma pressure, stigma vulnerability and stereotype vulnerability.
 The terminology that was settled upon Claude Steele and Joshua Aronson to describe this "situational predicament was 'stereotype threat.'
 This term captures the idea of a situational predicament as a contingency of their [marginalized] group identity, a real threat of judgment or treatment in the person's environment that went beyond any limitations within."
 Steele and Aronson described the idea of stereotype threat in their study of how this socio‐psychological notion affected the intellectual performance of African Americans.
 Steele and Aronson tested a hypothesis by administering a diagnostic exam between two different groups: African American and White students.
 For one group a stereotype threat was introduced while the other served as a control.
 The findings were that academic performance of the African American students was significantly lower than their White counterparts when a stereotype threat was perceived after controlling for intellectual ability.
 Since the inception by Steele and Aronson of stereotype threat, other research has demonstrated the applicability of this idea to other groups.

 When one's actions could negatively influence general assumptions of a stereotype, those actions are consciously emphasized.
 Instead of one's individual characteristics, one's categorization into a social group is what society views objectively – which could be perceived as a negative stereotype, thus creating a threat.
 "The notion that stereotypes held about a particular group may create psychologically threatening situations associated with fears of confirming judgment about one's group, and in turn, inhibit learning and performance."

 The presence of stereotype threat perpetuates a "hidden curriculum" that further marginalized minority groups.
-Hidden curriculum refers to a covert expression of prejudice where one standard is accepted as the "set and right way to do things".
-More specifically, the hidden curriculum is an unintended transmission of social constructs that operate in the social environment of an educational setting or classroom.
+"Hidden curriculum" refers to a covert expression of prejudice where one standard is accepted as the "set and right way to do things".
+More specifically, the "hidden curriculum" is an unintended transmission of social constructs that operates in the social environment of an educational setting or classroom.
 In the United States' educational system, this caters to dominant culture groups in American society."A primary source of stereotyping is often the teachers education program itself.
 It is in these programs that teachers learn that poor students and students of color should be expected to achieve less than their 'mainstream' counterparts."
-These child-deficit assumptions that are built into the program that instructs teachers and lead to inadvertently testing all students on a "mainstream" standard that is not necessarily academic and that does not account for the social values and norms of non-"mainstream" students.
+These child-deficit assumptions are built into the program that instructs teachers and leads to inadvertently testing all students on a "mainstream" standard that is not necessarily academic and that does not account for the social values and norms of non-"mainstream" students.